-Perfect attendance reflects an extraordinary level of commitment on the part of any employee to support the school system's commitment to excellence and to student achievement.
-In recognition of such commitment, as well as for the benefits and savings to the school system that results from employees being at work, MCPS will recognize employees who work an entire school year without utilizing any of their sick leave benefits.
+Excellent attendance reflects an extraordinary level of commitment on the part of any employee to support the school system's commitment to excellence and to student achievement

-- a) Each school year MCPS shall recognize any bargaining unit employee who worked the entire preceding school year without utilizing any sick leave benefits.
-The unit member may apply for and receive a cash out payment for up to one third of the employee's earned sick leave benefit for that year. - b) The hours paid out will be deducted from the employee's earned sick leave account, and paid no later than first pay period in January that includes the winter break. - c) The Joint Labor-Management Committee will monitor this program to measure its effectiveness and realized cost savings to the school system, and will consider future changes to the program to ensure that the objectives of this program are being realized.
+- a.
+Each school year MCPS shall recognize any bargaining unit employee who worked the entire preceding school year using no more than one work day of sick leave.
+The unit member may apply for and receive a cash out payment for up to one third of the employee's earned sick leave benefit for that year. - b.
+The hours paid out will be deducted from the employee's earned sick leave account, and paid no later than the first pay period in November. - c.
+The monies associated with excellent attendance can be shifted into an employee's 403B and/or 457B or be taken as income.
+The forms necessary for transfer of funds shall be made available online and at the Employee and Retiree Service Center (ERSC).